Our Therapists are Always Improving

 At Oregon City Counseling, all of our clinicians (from the newest students to the most seasoned veterans) continually do this form of deliberate practice.
 Every week we are working on building specific therapeutic skills.
 And, we always seek feedback on these efforts.

-And, this is where you can help.
-One of the best ways for us to “Get Expert Feedback” is to record our sessions for scoring and review by our supervisor.
+And, this is where you can help!
+One of the best ways for us to “Get Expert Coaching” is to record our sessions for scoring and review by our supervisors.
 If you are comfortable consenting to let your therapist record your sessions, that helps your therapist improve.
+To authorize recording of your sessions, please complete the Consent to Record form.

 One quick and easy way to give your therapist feedback is by filling out the Session Rating Scale.